atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 ![Toilet room with a water closet and an adjacent lavatory.
 A door opposite the lavatory swings out.
-The depth of the room is based on the 48" depth of the door maneuvering clearance and the horizontal depth of the lavatory which abuts, but does not overlap, the door maneuvering clearance.
+The depth of the room is based on the 48 inches depth of the door maneuvering clearance and the horizontal depth of the lavatory which abuts, but does not overlap, the door maneuvering clearance.
 Turning space overlaps the door clearance, and a portion is overlapped by the lavatory.
 Note: Other elements provided may increase